owlgrin/gaurilla-guide/src/articles/how-to-clone-an-invoice-quote-proforma-invoice.md

 4. Click on **More** >> **Create a copy** in the bottom-right corner of the slip and the confirm your action by clicking on **Yes**.

-5. A copy will be created and you will be send to view it.
+5. A copy will be created and the newly created copy will open up.
 You can then click on **Edit** to make some changes (if any), or you're done!